gsyates1/ha-roborock-control-panel/README.md

 ##### Vacuum Problem Announce (script)

 This script builds the problem message and announces it.
+(You need to provide the annoounce logic.)

 #### Other Support Scripts
 ##### Create Vacuum Room Number Map